Stichophthalma louisa

 Regional Distribution: Myanmar, Thailand, Laos, Vietnam, China

-Habitat: primary and bamboo montane forest, up to 1300m a.s.l.
-Wingspan: 100-110mm
+Habitat: Stichophthalma louisa is found in primary and bamboo montane forest.
+It has been recorded at elevations up to 1300m a.s.l.

-Flight time: uncertain but possibly March to October
+Flight time: uncertain but possibly March to October Wingspan: 100-110mm

 Larval Hosts: not known but possibly Phyllostachys sp., Miscanthus sp., Bambusa sp.
-(Poaceae), and Calamus melanochaetes (Arecaceae)
+(Poaceae), and Calamus melanochaetes (Arecaceae).

 Adult Food Sources: Nectar - not known if it feeds on nectar.
 Other - tree sap, rotting fruit, animal dung, mud puddling (occasional)